Nicolas Pépé: International career

 Pépé was named in Michel Dussuyer's 23-man squad for the 2017 Africa Cup of Nations in Gabon, but took no part as the Elephants were eliminated in the group stage.

 On 24 March 2018, in a friendly against Togo in France, Pépé scored his first international goals in the first half of a 2–2 draw.
 He followed it three days later, with another goal in a 2–1 win against Moldova in the same stadium.

 Pépé was called up for the 2019 Africa Cup of Nations in Egypt.
 He was absent from their quarter-final penalty shootout defeat by Algeria, having been dropped for Max Alain Gradel due to a lack of form.

 At the 2021 Africa Cup of Nations in Cameroon, Pépé scored in a draw with Sierra Leone and a win over holders Algeria in the group stage.

 Pépé missed over a year of international football between November 2022 and being chosen for the 2023 Africa Cup of Nations.
 At the tournament on home soil, he won a late penalty that Franck Kessié converted to take the game to extra time and a penalty shootout victory over reigning champions Senegal, en route to winning the title.

+On 15 May 2026, Pépé was named by Ivory Coast coach Emerse Faé in his list of 26 players in order to participate in the 2026 World Cup.
+On 25 June, he scored a brace and was named Man of the Match in a 2–0 victory over Curaçao, securing his country's first-ever qualification for the World Cup knockout stage.